chintanboghara/HashiCorp-Vault-Integration-DevMoDeEnV/README.md

+# Vault Integration Development Environments

 ## Instructions for installing and running HashiCorp Vault on an AWS EC2 instance.
 ### 1. Create an AWS EC2 Instance with Ubuntu

 ### 2. Install Vault on the EC2 Instance